uconn

 Human Subjects Research

-InfoEd IRB Module Updates Go-Live on December 16th!
+InfoEd IRB Module updates were implemented on December 16th!

 See the InfoEd Updates page for more information.